BerriAI/litellm/docs/my-website/docs/load_test.md

 # 🔥 Load Test LiteLLM

-Here is a script to load test LiteLLM
+Here is a script to load test LiteLLM vs OpenAI

 ```python
 from openai import AsyncOpenAI, AsyncAzureOpenAI